josephmisiti/awesome-machine-learning/README.md

   * Street View House Numbers
   * MNIST
   * NORB
-* [Atari2600](https://github.com/fidlej/aledataset) - Scripts to generate a dataset with static frames from the Arcade Learning Environment
+* [Atari2600](https://github.com/fidlej/aledataset) - Scripts to generate a dataset with static frames from the Arcade Learning Environment.